 We’ve been discovering Romania’s traditions, heritage, and landscapes for 15 days.
 What truly captivated me – and the little girl who still lives inside me – were some of the experiences we lived there, worth of the Grimm brothers’ stories.

 Spoiler: You won’t find witch stories in this post!

 There are many places in Romania that seem to be taken from fairy tales.
 Some of them are located off the beaten path, but they all deserve to be discovered and they’re all waiting for you.
 If you plan a trip to this beautiful country, don’t forget to include these experiences on your itinerary.

 Mocanita, a steam train in Bucovina

 Bucovina is a small region in the northeast of Romania that stands out for its painted churches and monasteries (UNESCO sites) and its wonderful nature.

-My favorite experience in Bucovina was hopping on the Mocanita, the traditional forest train in Romania that were used to transport firewood.
+My favorite experience in Bucovina was hopping on the Mocanita, the traditional forest train in Romania that was used to transport firewood.
 They still have that vintage look from past centuries and the trip in a machinate is also a trip to the past.
 A wood stove heats each of its four wagons, although my favorite part was hanging outside to feel nature in a fuller way.